kevinyswong/kevinyswong.github.io/index.md

 <u id="import-of-work">Import of Work</u><br>

+  We emphasize in this section the crucial significance of working.
+That's right—working itself confers benefits.
 Charles Duhigg, in a 2019
   <a href="https://www.nytimes.com/interactive/2019/02/21/magazine/elite-professionals-jobs-happiness.html">article</a>
   in The New York Times Magazine, writes on the importance of work:
   <blockquote>